eventespresso/eea-rest-api/README.md

 EE4 REST API
 =========

-Alert: this addon has been deprecated since Event Espresso 4.8.29 was released, which includes an EE4 REST API compatible with
+** DEPRECATED - DO NOT USE **
-WP API v2.
+This addon has been deprecated since Event Espresso 4.8.29 was released, which includes an EE4 REST API compatible with WP API v2.
 See https://eventespresso.com/2016/01/rest-api-now-in-ee4-core/.
 This code is only provided for legacy purposes.

 An Event Espresso 4 addon for providing an RESTful interface for Event Espresso's data.
 If you are considering using this API, please <a href='http://eventespresso.com/developers/event-espresso-4-rest-api-survey/'>complete this survey</a> to help us make it better.